j801h/j801h.github.io/_projects/fea.md

 Finite Element Analysis (FEA) is a powerful computational method for simulating complex physical systems, such as heat exchangers (or ball valves), by dividing them into smaller elements.
 By solving time-dependent governing equations and applying boundary conditions, FEA can model transient conditions and provide insights into temperature profiles, pressure drop, heat transfer rates, and potential hotspots or areas of high stress.

 To that end, I have sourced a CAD file for a shell-and-tube heat exchanger, developed mesh representations for the exchanger's flow regions, and have simulated and visualized a steady-state flow condition for the exchanger.
+I am now experimenting with various transient CFD solvers within the openFOAM library to find one appropriate for this project.

 My ultimate goal here is to develop a generalized workflow for converting CAD files and process constraints into high-fidelity models of transient process behaviors.

 As I make more progress, I will provide detailed updates and welcome any ideas for improving this strategy or generalizing it for wider applications in digital twin simulation technology.

 ### The Quick Take-Away
 This project demonstrates my ability to tackle complex engineering challenges and optimize performance in critical systems.
 By modeling transient conditions and extracting valuable insights from complex simulation behaviors, this project highlights my proficiency in leveraging computational techniques to enhance the efficiency and reliability of process designs.

-Optimizing heat exchangers and other thermal systems plays a crucial role in reducing energy consumption, minimizing waste, and maximizing resource utilization.
+Optimizing heat exchangers and other fluid-mechanical systems plays a crucial role in reducing energy consumption, minimizing waste, and maximizing resource utilization.
 My experience with FEA allows me to contribute directly to these objectives by applying my skills to design, analyze, and optimize energy-efficient and sustainable solutions.
 Furthermore, my knowledge of digital twin simulation technology opens up opportunities for simulating and predicting the performance of systems in real-time, ensuring high-quality operational strategies.

 ### Objective